Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Barton County, MO as soon as you can.
-If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Barton County, MO will design a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Barton County, MO as soon as you can.
+If you already completed a field test and have been arrested for a DUI in Missouri, your Barton County, MO DUI attorney will design an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Barton County, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri lawmakers have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Lawmakers in Missouri have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Barton County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
-If you are not sure, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Barton County and around Missouri do not use checkpoints as heavily as they did in the past, but you should still educate yourself on your rights and the rules checkpoints must follow.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance